puagarwa/page-fragmentor/README.md

 **Do not**:

 - place these inside `@page` as these cannot be read by by `window.getComputedStyle`.
-- set breaks rules using `!important` as this is used in `@page` to prevent addition
+- set breaks rules using `!important` as this may result in unexpected additional breaks when printing.

 Supported properties: